Skip to main content

 To onboard an Active Directory context table:

-1. Log into the Exabeam Security Operations Platform with your registered credentials.
+1. Log into the New-Scale Security Operations Platform with your registered credentials.

 2. Find the Security Management tab and click the Context Management tile.

-3. Navigate to the Context Library tab and click Active Directory.
-The Active Directory panel opens.
+3. Navigate to the Context Library tab and click one of the Active Directory tiles.
+Options include the following:

 4. In the Configuration section, complete the Definition step by entering the following information: